 The proposed layout differs from what is shown within the Officer PSP within the southern part of the land.
 The PSP identifies a drainage corridor, which runs along an open drain in an east west direction.
-The outcome once developed is to provide for the existing open drain, which is to be further embellished to provide for the drainage function, in addition to appropriate landscaping, linear park and pedestrian pathways.
+The outcome once developed is to provide for the existing open drain, which is to be further embellished to provide for the drainage function, in addition to appropriate landscaping, linear park and pedestrian pathways in a safe setting.